"They did a couple of different surveys. They they had one "bucket" survey asking about

 categories like musical instruments, board games, lawn games, tools, a kitchen appliances.

-And then people, you know, just voted on those and gave us suggestions"
+and then people, you know, just voted on those and gave us suggestions."

-(Michele Caldwell, Beaverton City Libraries, 2024)
+(Michele Caldwell, Beaverton City Libraries)

 In interviews conducted during our "Staying Afloat" report it was clear that many successful